cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Mappings for Twisted Edwards curves

-Twisted and untwisted Edwards curves
+Twisted Edwards curves
-(which this document refers to generically as Edwards curves) are closely related to Montgomery curves ({{montgomery}}): every Edwards curve is birationally equivalent to a Montgomery curve ({{BBJLP08}}, Theorem 3.2).
+(a class of curves that includes "untwisted" Edwards curves) are closely related to Montgomery curves ({{montgomery}}): every twisted Edwards curve is birationally equivalent to a Montgomery curve ({{BBJLP08}}, Theorem 3.2).
-This equivalence yields an efficient way of hashing to an Edwards curve: first, hash to the equivalent Montgomery curve, then transform the result into a point on the Edwards curve via a birational map.
+This equivalence yields an efficient way of hashing to a twisted Edwards curve: first, hash to the equivalent Montgomery curve, then transform the result into a point on the twisted Edwards curve via a birational map.
-This method of hashing to an Edwards curve thus requires identifying a corresponding Montgomery curve and birational map.
+This method of hashing to a twisted Edwards curve thus requires identifying a corresponding Montgomery curve and birational map.
 We describe how to identify such a curve and map immediately below.

 ### Birational maps from Montgomery to Twisted Edwards curves {#birational-map}

-There are two ways to identify the correct Montgomery curve and birational map for use when hashing to a given Edwards curve.
+There are two ways to identify the correct Montgomery curve and birational map for use when hashing to a given twisted Edwards curve.

-When hashing to a standardized Edwards curve for which a corresponding Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.
+When hashing to a standardized twisted Edwards curve for which a corresponding Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.
 Two such standardized curves are the edwards25519 and edwards448 curves, which correspond to the Montgomery curves curve25519 and curve448, respectively.
-For both of these curves, {{RFC7748}} lists both the Montgomery and Edwards forms and gives the corresponding rational maps.
+For both of these curves, {{RFC7748}} lists both the Montgomery and twisted Edwards forms and gives the corresponding rational maps.

 The birational map for edwards25519 ({{RFC7748}}, Section 4.1)